thiagofernandes101/IBM-Devops-and-Software-Engineering/IntroductionToAgileDevelopmentAndScrum.md

 ### <ins>Technical debt</ins>
 - Technical debt is anything you need to do that doesn't involve creating a new feature.

-- Technical debt builds up when you take shortcuts but may also occur naturally, like vulnerabilities in the code that are external libraries that have to be patched and that was not anyones' fault.
+- Technical debt builds up when you take shortcuts but may also occur naturally, like vulnerabilities in the code that are external libraries that have to be patched and that was not anyone's fault.

 - Examples of technical debt:
   - Code refactoring
-  - Setup and mantenance of environments
+  - Setup and maintenance of environments
   - Changing technology like databases
   - Updating vulnerable libraries

-### <ins>Baklog refinement tips</ins>
+### <ins>Backlog refinement tips</ins>
 - The backlog should be refined every sprint to ensure the priorities are correct.

 - Have at least two sprints' worth of stories groomed.